 Illegal Content and/or Activities:

-Illegal Content posts, e.g. Pirated Software and/or requests, how-to's on obtaining any content without a legal purchase, will be removed.
+Illegal Content posts, e.g. Pirated Software and/or requests, how-to's on obtaining any content without a legal purchase, copyrighted material, etc., will be removed.
 Posts with Illegal Activities such as circumventing Site Banning, e.g. Comcast Forums (Help or Community) will be removed.
-Illegial Content and Activities are defined in the Comcast Terms of Service Agreement
+Illegal Content and Activities are defined in the Comcast Terms of Service Agreement

 Duplicate or excessively repeated submissions in one or more areas in addition with circumventing Comcast Forum banning will result in immediate permanent banning.
 Please keep personal conversations in the Forums Private Messenger.
 This includes threads/messages aimed at only a select member or group of members, your personal forum status (leaving, arriving, rank, and warnings), other's personal forum status ("Where is ______?"), etc..